clementgibot25/holbertonschool-hbnb/README.md

 The first part of the project focuses on system design using UML diagrams.
 The following diagrams are included in the `part_1` directory:

+- **Package Diagram**: A package diagram showing the structural organization of the HBNB application at a global level.
-- **Business Logic Layer**: A class diagram showing the core entities (BaseModel, User, Place, State, City, Amenity, Review) and their relationships.
+- **Business Logic Layer**: A class diagram showing the core entities (BaseModel, User, Place, Amenity, Review) and their relationships.
 - **Fetch Places**: A sequence diagram illustrating the process of searching and retrieving places.
-- **Place Creation**: A sequence diagram demonstrating the flow of creating a new place listing.
+- **Place Creation**: A sequence diagram demonstrating the flow of creating a new place.
 - **User Registration**: A sequence diagram showing the user registration process.
 - **Submit Review**: A sequence diagram for the review submission and validation process.